-Spicy cajun deviled eggs are rich and creamy, with a kick of heat!
-A crowd-favorite appetizer that's perfect for any holiday, picnic, or barbecue.
+Cajun deviled eggs are rich and creamy with a kick of heat!
+They're a crowd-favorite appetizer that's perfect for any holiday, picnic, or barbecue.

 Ingredients and substitutions

-If your cajun seasoning also contains salt (check the label beforehand), I recommend omitting the salt in this recipe.
+- Salt - Enhances the flavor of the filling.
+If your cajun seasoning blend contains salt, I recommend omitting the salt from this recipe.

-If making ahead for a party, I suggest preparing your eggs a maximum of two days ahead for the best quality for your guests.
-Add your green onions the day of serving so that they're fresh and crisp.
+Yes, deviled eggs are easy to make ahead of time.
+Prepare your eggs a maximum of two days ahead for the best quality for guests.
+Add the green onions the day of serving so that they're fresh and crisp.

 If not serving your deviled eggs immediately, they need to be stored in a sealed container and transferred immediately to the refrigerator.